ratatui/ratatui-textarea/README.md

 - Backend agnostic. [crossterm][], [termion][], [termwiz][], and your own backend are all supported
 - Multiple textarea widgets in the same screen

-> [!warning]
-> This is a Ratatui-focused continuation of the original project. [tui-rs][] support is not guaranteed.
-If you need tui-rs support, consider using the original [tui-textarea] crate.
 [Documentation][doc]

 ## Examples